BalickiGabe/Voices-of-Middle-Earth/README.md

 # Voices of Middle-Earth
-# Check it out here: https://voicesofmiddleearth.com/
+**Check it out here**: [https://voicesofmiddleearth.com/](https://voicesofmiddleearth.com/)

-Welcome to Voices of Middle-Earth, a Lord of the Rings themed website created using React.js, Node.js, HTML, CSS, and JavaScript.
-This digital haven allows users to select different Middle-Earth races, delve into the characters associated with those races, and discover enchanting quotes from those characters, all fetched from The One API.
+Hey there!
+Welcome to *Voices of Middle-Earth*, a Lord of the Rings-inspired site I put together using React.js, Node.js, HTML, CSS, and JavaScript.
+The idea is to let fans dive deeper into Tolkien's world.
+They can pick a Middle-Earth race, meet some iconic characters, and enjoy random quotes from them, all thanks to The One API.

-## Introduction

-Voices of Middle-Earth is designed for fans of the Lord of the Rings series to explore the depth and breadth of Tolkien's universe.
-By navigating through the choices of races and characters, users can uncover quotes that resonate with the wisdom, humor, and bravery that define this legendary world.
-The public API that I was fetching from unfortunately only includes character quotes from the trillogy series.
+## What’s It All About?

+If you’re a fan of Lord of the Rings, this site is made for you!
+It gives you a way to explore different races from Middle-Earth, learn more about the characters tied to them, and enjoy some of their best quotes.
+Unfortunately, the API I’m pulling from only has quotes from the original trilogy, but it’s still a fun ride through Tolkien’s world.

 ## Features

-- **Race Selection**: Immerse yourself by choosing from a list of Middle-Earth races.
+- **Race Selection**: Pick your favorite Middle-Earth race and get ready to dive in.
-- **Character Discovery**: Each race page contains a React component that fetches and displays a random quote from a specified character using The One API, managing the quote's state with the useState hook and updating it upon a button click.
+- **Character Discovery**: On each race page, I’ve added a React component that grabs a random quote from a character, using The One API.
+The best part?
+The quote refreshes with the click of a button.
-- **Adaptive Design**: Enjoy your journey on any device, thanks to a fully responsive design crafted for all screens.
+- **Adaptive Design**: Whether you're on your phone, tablet, or desktop, the site adjusts to look great on any screen.

-## Technologies Used
+## Tech Stack

-- **React.js**: Utilized for its powerful UI capabilities, allowing for a dynamic and interactive user experience.
+- **React.js**: I used React for its flexibility and ability to create a smooth, interactive experience.
-- **Node.js**: Provides the backend support, facilitating communication with The One API and handling application logic.
+- **Node.js**: Handles backend tasks, making sure everything runs smoothly by fetching data from The One API.
-- **HTML & CSS**: The foundation of the website's structure and style, creating a visually appealing Middle-Earth environment.
+- **HTML & CSS**: These build out the site’s structure and style, giving it that authentic Middle-Earth vibe.
-- **JavaScript**: Empowers the interactive elements of the website, enhancing the user's journey through Middle-Earth.
+- **JavaScript**: Powers all the interactive features that make the site fun to use.

+It was a blast working with Material UI for the styling.
+It really helped give the site a polished, modern feel while keeping it easy to work with.